-The first port of call is the adult social services department of your local council.
+The first port of call for arranging care for yourself or a family member is the adult social services department of your local council.
 Everyone is entitled to a care assessment in which their care needs will be assessed.
 This is a free service and is not means tested at all.

 Services provided by local councils are usually chargeable, but the majority of councils cap the amount anyone has to pay.
 The council has to calculate how much you can afford and still retain a reasonable income.